 We threw tons of money towards our mortgage payments, but most of the money went towards interest.
-In the first few years, we were barely making a dent towards owning our own home.
-It didn’t feel much different than paying rent.
+In the first few years, we were barely making a dent towards owning our home.
+Making those mortgage payments didn’t feel much different than paying rent.

 Do you have the money to pay for unexpected expenses?

 My well-meaning relatives duped me.
-It turns out you can’t just calculate the difference between mortgage and rent.
-You have to factor in all of those costs as well as taxes, homeowners insurance, and maintenance.
+You can’t just calculate the difference between mortgage and rent.
+You must factor in property taxes, mortgage interest, homeowners insurance, and maintenance.

 Maintenance costs add up over time.
 When you own, you are responsible for everything inside your house.
 When that broken dishwasher needs replacing, you’ll need to pay for it.

-Before buying a house in your 20s, you’ll want to dig into your finances a bit.
+Before buying a house in your 20s, you’ll want to dig into your finances.